zj52024/Goose-Goose-Goose/README.md

 (I think it may be inefficient because I am not good at programming.
 If you think there's something to improve, please give me your active opinion.)

+## Current branch situation
+-Increase the language of other countries
+-Fix garbled code
+-Change the font to Microsoft Yahei

 #### It doesn't matter if it's not fun, and it's made for those who want to win.
 #### It is also made for personal study, and I am not responsible for any problems caused by using/abusing the project.